View All Tutors

 At Columbia, I worked as a Teaching Assistant/Fellow at the Department of Economics, teaching both microeconomics and macroeconomics to undergraduate freshmen and sophomores as well as bond pricing to incoming MBA students in the Graduate School of Business.
 These experiences taught me the importance of always linking new topics back to first principles and using graphs and diagrams to show how the movement of one phenomenon or event impacts the movement of all other phenomena.
 In tutoring high school students in their economics courses, I have also realized the importance of explaining concepts using examples from real life.
 For example, opportunity cost and the need to make difficult choices become clearer when we discuss why Mark Zuckerberg chose to drop out of Harvard.

-In addition to all branches of Economics, Devashish also has deep experience in teaching college-level Finance, Financial Management, Financial Markets, Accounting, Game Theory, and Statistics, and in helping students prepare for most Financial Certification exams.
+In addition to all branches of Economics, I also have deep experience in teaching college-level Finance, Financial Management, Financial Markets, Accounting, Game Theory, and Statistics, and in helping students prepare for most Financial Certification exams.

 I’ve also studied film making and screenplay writing, and I write poetry and short stories.
 A few of my pieces have been accepted for publication.